StatisticalComputingClass/HW1/README.md

 ## Part 3: Git installation
 * Install [git](https://git-scm.com).
 If you use Windows, use [git for Windows](https://gitforwindows.org).
 In your terminal (Mac OS) or bash (installed with git for Windows), configure Git to recognize you.
 Please use your TAMU email if possible.

-`git config user.name “First Last"`
+`git config --global user.name “First Last"`

 `git config --global user.email "email@example.com"`